jooy2/fsman/README.md

 ### `isValidFileName <Boolean>`

-Determines whether the passed path or filename is using a system-accepted string.
+Determines whether the passed path or filename is using a system-accepted string (Also check the valid file length).
 Returns false if the name is not available.

 - `filePath <String>`: File or directory path
 - `unixType <Boolean?>`: Passes true if the file type is unix type.